Navigating Taxes in Mauritius as an Expat: A Practical Guide

 2,390,001 and aboveRemainder20

-This progressive tax structure ensures that individuals with higher incomes contribute a proportionately larger share of their income in taxes, while those with lower incomes benefit from lower tax rates or even tax exemptions.
+This progressive tax structure ensures that individuals with higher incomes contribute a proportionately larger share of their income in taxes.

-Specific Examples of Taxation in Mauritius
+Specific Examples of Taxes in Mauritius

 Taxes in Mauritius